 There are two important differences:

 - No documents are automatically attached.
-You will have to attach the files on the Agreement page.
+Based on your personal settings, you have to either:

 - The returned signed copy (and possibly Audit Trail) PDF will be attached to the list instead of being delivered to a new folder.